werkinhetvooruitzicht/google-analytics-mcp/README.md

-# Google Analytics MCP Server for Claude
+# Google Analytics MCP Server

-Connect Google Analytics 4 data directly to Claude AI conversations.
+Connect Google Analytics 4 data to Claude, Cursor and other MCP clients.
 Ask questions about your website traffic, user behavior, and analytics data in natural language with access to 200+ GA4 dimensions and metrics.

+**Compatible with:** Claude, Cursor and other MCP clients.

 ## Prerequisites